Chart Color Schemes

 Illawong - Alfords Point is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Illawong - Alfords Point, as per the latest Census, 94.2% of dwellings were houses, with the remaining 5.8% being semi-detached, apartments, or other types.
-This differs from Sydney metro's dwelling structure, which had 70.4% houses and 29.6% other dwellings.
-Home ownership in Illawong - Alfords Point stood at 50.0%, with mortgaged dwellings at 42.7% and rented ones at 7.3%.
-The median monthly mortgage repayment was $2,800, higher than Sydney metro's average of $2,600.
-Weekly rent in Illawong - Alfords Point was $680, compared to Sydney metro's $483.
-Nationally, mortgage repayments were significantly higher at $1,863, and rents substantially above the national figure of $375.
+In Illawong - Alfords Point, as per the latest Census, 94.2% of dwellings were houses with 5.8% being semi-detached, apartments, or other types.
+This contrasts with Sydney metro's 70.4% houses and 29.6% other dwellings.
+Home ownership in Illawong - Alfords Point stood at 50%, with mortgaged properties at 42.7% and rented ones at 7.3%.
+The median monthly mortgage repayment was $2,800, higher than Sydney metro's $2,600.
+Median weekly rent was $680 compared to Sydney metro's $483.
+Nationally, Illawong - Alfords Point's mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing